diku-dk/futhark-book/language.rst

 In-Place Updates
 ----------------

-While Futhark is through and through a pure functional language, it may occasionally prove useful to express certain algorithms in an imperative style.
+While Futhark is throughout a pure functional language, it may occasionally prove useful to express certain algorithms in an imperative style.
 Consider a function for computing the :math:`n` first Fibonacci
 numbers: